Siegfried Engfer: Eastern Front

 Engfer went missing on a train journey from Vienna to Munich in April 1946.
+Alternatively, according to Mathews and Foreman, he may have been killed in a car accident.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Engfer was credited with 58 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 58 aerial victory claims, all of which confirmed and claimed on the Eastern Front.